-Engine Choices: Over the years, the Chevy Avalanche did not really have many engine options available and to be honest, after looking through the data, it did not seem to affect towing capacity all that much.
+Engine Choices: Over the years, the Avalanche did not really have many engine options available and to be honest, after looking through the data, it did not seem to affect the weight ratings all that much.

 Things like axle ratio and additional towing equipment that was installed on the vehicles had more of an impact than what engine was equipped.

-Variations: There were a few different variations of the Avalanche's that affected towing capacity.
-Things like axle ratios and 2WD vs 4WD models made for smaller differences while things like optional towing accessories and 1500 vs 2500 series made large impacts in the tow specs.
+Variations: There were a few different variations of the Avalanche's that affected the capacity numbers.
+Things like axle ratios and 2WD vs 4WD models made for smaller differences while things like having optional accessories installed and 1500 vs 2500 series made large impacts in the ratings.

-Towing Capacity: The Avalanche's towing capacity over the years (2002-2013) did range quite a bit from 4,900 pounds on the low side and going up to 12,000 pounds on the higher end.
+Towing Capacity: The maximum trailer weight rating over the years (2002-2013) did range quite a bit from 4,900 pounds on the low side and going up to 12,000 pounds on the higher end.

 Be sure to read the owner's manual for your specific model year Avalanche to get a full understanding of what Chevy recommends and what you can and shouldn't do.

-Chevrolet did recommend that when towing with the Avalanche, if the trailer weighed over 2,000 pounds, then trailer brakes are required, as you can see in the image below that I pulled from the owner's manual.
+Chevrolet did recommend that when pulling a trailer that weighed over 2,000 pounds, then trailer brakes are required, as you can see in the image below that I pulled from the owner's manual.

 The 2010-2013 Chevy Avalanche's had quite the span when it came to overall towing capacities, ranging from 4,100 pounds on the low end and going up to 8,100 pounds on the higher end.